-- The server location is localhost port 6379. - If the path parameter is not set, it tries to fetch it from the MLRUN REDIS URL environment variable. - Two types of Redis servers are supported: StandAlone and Cluster (no need to specify the server type in the config). - A feature set supports one online target only.
+- The server location is localhost port 6379. - If the path parameter is not set, it tries to fetch it from the MLRUN_REDIS_URL environment variable. - You cannot pass the username/password as part of the URL.
+If you want to provide the username/password, use secrets as: <prefix>REDIS_USER <prefix>REDIS_PASSWORD where <prefix> is the optional RedisNoSql-Target credentials_prefix parameter. - Two types of Redis servers are supported: StandAlone and Cluster (no need to specify the server type in the config). - A feature set supports one online target only.
 Therefore RedisNoSqlTarget and NoSqlTarget cannot be used as two targets of the same feature set.

 The K8s secrets are not available when executing locally (from the sdk).
-Therefore, if RedisNoSqlTarget with secret is used.
-You must add the secret as an env-var.
+Therefore, if RedisNoSqlTarget with secret is used, You must add the secret as an env-var.